Skip to main content

 • User App— shows how to have a stateful web service to register and manage users.

-The most important part of this quickstart is learning how to build an Http data type that is used to build the HTTP apps:
+The most important part of this quickstart is learning how to build an Route data type that is used to build the HTTP apps.

-It is a data type that models an HTTP application, just like the ZIO data type that models ZIO workflows.
+It is a data type that models a route in an HTTP application, just like the ZIO data type that models ZIO workflows.

-We can say that Http[R, E, A, B] is a function that takes an A and returns a ZIO[R, Option[E], B].
+We can say that Route[Env, Err] is a function that takes a Request and returns a ZIO[Env, Err, Response] if it matches to the providing route pattern.
 To put it another way, HTTP[R, E, A, B] is an HTTP application that:

-• Will fail with E if there is an error
+• Will fail with Err if there is an error

 1. Greeting App